cr0mll/deserter/README.md

 `deserter` is a *targeted* DNS cache poisoner.
 It is capable of DNS cache poisoning *without* bruteforcing the target ID and source port - instead, it sniffs out DNS probes and uses the information inside to craft poisoned responses and send them back to the target.

+In the absence of DNS security mechanisms, `deserter` has a near 100% success rate of poisoning the target's cache when the router has to forward the DNS query to an external DNS server (the router doesn't have an entry for the domain in its own cache).

 ### Highlights
-- Silence - deserter doesn't flood the network with any type of packet - it only ever sends a single response per query received
+- Silence - `deserter` doesn't flood the network with any type of packet - it only ever sends a single response per query received.
-- Speed - written in C++, the tool is fast which is required when racing against packets coming from the legitimate name server
+- Speed - `deserter` is fast which is required when racing against packets coming from the legitimate name server.
-- Robustness - deserter supports both A and AAAA record types.
-Support for authority poisoning and DNS over IPv6 is also coming!
+- Robustness & Easy of Use - `deserter` supports DNS/MDNS queries of type A/AAAA as well as DNS over IPv6, all while being extremely simple to use.

 <!-- GETTING STARTED -->
 ## Getting Started